 Data Cleanse Transformation¶

-Data cleanse transformation is a new addition to Astera Centerprise’s library of transformations.
+The Data Cleanse Transformation object is a new addition to Astera Centerprise’s library of transformations.
 It makes it all the more convenient for business users to cleanse raw data and present it in a more refined, standardized, and enterprise-ready format.
-Using the Data Cleanse transformation, users can clean up data from null values and redundant text and characters, and prepare raw data for transformation, validation, profiling, and record matching functions.
+Using the Data Cleanse Transformation object, users can clean up data from null values and redundant text and characters, and prepare raw data for transformation, validation, profiling, and record matching functions.

 Steps to Use the Data Cleanse Transformation in Astera Centerprise¶

-Now drag the Data Cleanse transformation object from the Transformations section of the toolbox and drop it onto the designer.
+Now drag the Data Cleanse Transformation object from the Transformations section in the Toolbox and drop it onto the designer.

 This is what a Data Cleanse transformation object looks like.

 Now you have to specify the criteria for data cleansing.
-Right-click on the Data Cleanse transformation object and go to Properties from the context menu.
+Right-click on the Data Cleanse Transformation object and select Properties from the context menu.

 This will open a new window where you have to set up the properties for data cleansing.
-The first screen is the Layout Builder Screen.
+The first window is the Layout Builder window.
 Here you can customize the layout of your dataset by adding, removing or renaming fields.
-Once you have created the layout, click Next to proceed to the next screen.
+Once you have created the layout, click Next to proceed to the next window.

 This is where you set up the data cleanse criteria for your source data.